fischerphilipp/CloudSyncMonitor/README.md

 ### Configuration
 After successfully deploying the Cloud Sync Monitor Logic App, the API connection for Office 365 needs to be connected to an Office 365 account.
-1. This has to be configured in the Office 365 API connection resource that was deployed to the specified ressource group during deployment:
+1. This has to be configured within the Office 365 API connection resource that was deployed to the specified ressource group during deployment:
 ![Office 365 API Connection Resource](Screenshots/Office365-API-Connection.png)
-2. Select "Edit API connection"
+2. Select "Edit API connection".
-3. Choose an Office 365 account to be used for sending the notification mails
+3. Choose an Office 365 account to be used for sending the notification mails.
 ![Authorize](Screenshots/Authorize-Office365-Connection.png)
-4. Click "Authorize"
+4. Click "Authorize".

-### Change Settings after Deployment
+## Change Settings after Deployment
 It might be necessary to change some settings after the Cloud Sync Monitor Logic App has already been deployed.
 The following settings can be configured after deployment:
 - Recurrence setting (interval / frequency)
 - Refresh token